metadatacenter/cedar-manual/docs/_sections/c2/1_first_steps.md

 select the "Template" option in the dropdown menu.
 This step opens the Template Designer as shown below.

-Enter the human-readable label, identifier and description of the Template resource using the three text input fields ('Untitled', 'Identifier', 'Description') underlined in the image below.
+Enter the human-readable Name, Identifier and Description of the Template resource using the three text input fields ('Untitled', 'Identifier', 'Description') underlined in the image below.
+The Name is used as the name of the artifact in the Desktop, and can be changed from the Desktop view.

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/creating-new-template-20191216.png){:width="80%" class="centered"}

 You can save your Template at any time and return to it later.
 You can open it (or any other Template for which you have access privileges) by double-clicking on its icon in the Desktop.

 ## **Useful Content Tips**

-By default CEDAR searches look at the Label, Identifier, and Description field for matches, so consider what terms will be most important to include for searches to find your template.
+By default CEDAR searches look at the artifact Name, Identifier, Description, and Version fields for matches, so consider what terms will be most important to include for searches to find your template.

-**Label:** The label of the template should fit easily into the Workspace view if possible, allowing for CEDAR to append 'metadata' to the label to create names of the metadata instances.
+**Name:** The name of the template should fit easily into the Workspace view if possible, keeping in mind that CEDAR names metadata instances by appending 'metadata' to the template name.
-The label is analogous to the title of a web page.
+The Name is analogous to the title of a web page.
 As a rough guideline, allow about 40-50 characters for your label.

 You don't need to append 'Template' or 'Form' to the end of the label; this will be clear from context.

-**Identifier:** This refers to an external identifier, not a CEDAR identifier.
+**Identifier:** For CEDAR templating artifacts, the Identifier refers to an external identifier of an artifact corresponding to this template, not a CEDAR identifier.
-You do not have to create an identifier; typically you will leave this field blank.
+You do not have to create an identifier; in fact, typically you will leave this field blank.
-The field is provided for users who want to identify an external entity associated with this template.
+The attribute is provided for users who want to identify an external entity associated with this template.
-It works best when unique references to external identifiers can be automatically assigned.
+The Identifier works best when unique identifiers for the external objects can be automatically assigned and persistently maintained.
-(Please note this identifier is for the template, *not* for the metadata instances filled out for this template.)
+(Please note this Identifier corresponds to the template, *not* for the metadata instances filled out for this template.)

 **Description:** This description can be any length; a sentence or short paragraph is common.
-Describe the subject that the template is documenting; we already know this is a CEDAR template, so you don't have to include that.
+Describe the subject that the template is documenting; since we already know from context this is a CEDAR template, you don't have to include that in the description.
-Of course we also know it describes metadata, but "Metadata describing …" often seems to be a useful context to set up your description.
+Of course we also know it describes metadata, but "Metadata describing …" often offers a useful setup for your description.

 Because Description is a longer field, it is a good place to include key words or other information you want to be able to search on to find this field.